RDharshan13122004/expense_tracker_ttkbootstrap_python/README.md

    python code.py
    ```

+## **APP Installation & Setup**

+1. **Download the Executable:**
+   - Download `code.exe` from the provided link or folder.

+2. **Run the Application:**
+   - Simply double-click `code.exe` to launch the application.
+   - No installation or setup required on your system.
+   - The app will create and store the SQLite database file (`expenses.db`) in the same directory as the executable, if it doesn’t already exist.

 ## Usage

 1. **Launch the Application**: Upon launching, the main GUI will load, displaying options for entering income and expenses.